 Next, strip the previously snipped yellow wire along with the red wire from the new pump.
 Twist together the exposed ends of the two wires before crimping on a spade connector.
 Again, tug gently to ensure the connector is secure.

-10. Mount Pump into RV with Existing Screw Holes
+Mount the Pump into the RV with Existing Screw Holes

 You can usually use the same location and screw holes to mount the new pump (the mounting hole pattern is fairly standard).
 This will depend on the replacement you choose, but the exact replacement model of the pump often matches the earlier model.
 Mount the new pump with four screws.

-11. Connect Inlet and Outlet Water Lines to Pump
+Connect the Inlet and Outlet Water Lines to Pump

 Reconnect the inlet and outlet water lines to the new pump simply by screwing them firmly by hand.
 Again, be gentle with the fittings.
 They’re usually designed to be finger-tightened, so no tools should be required.

-Reconnect the positive lead (in our case, the yellow and red wires) onto the latching controller, followed by the black ground wire.
+Reconnect the positive lead (in our case, these were the yellow and red wires) onto the latching controller, followed by the black ground wire.

-13. Re-Install Water Pump Fuse and Turn on Water Pump
+Re-Install the Water Pump Fuse and Turn on the Water Pump

 Return the fuse that you removed from the electrical panel to its original location.